 Practice Areas: Collaborative Divorce, Collaborative Law, Divorce Mediation, Divorce Marital Mediation (Mediation to Stay Married), Estate Planning and Administration, Probate of Estates, Divorce Law, Tax Law, Prenuptial Agreements, Postnuptial Agreements, Real Estate.

 LAURIE ISRAEL began her practice of law in 1987 as a tax lawyer in the Boston firm Foley, Hoag and Eliot (now Foley Hoag).
 In January, 1991, she commenced her independent practice in Coolidge Corner.
-The firm now has four lawyers, and is operating as Israel, Van Kooy & Days, LLC.
+The firm now has four lawyers, and has been operating as Israel, Van Kooy & Days, LLC. since January, 2010.
 Laura Days has been with the firm since 2005; Karen Van Kooy since 2007, and Heather Hoffman since 1998.
+Matthew Solomon is the firm’s newest attorney.
+He has been working at the firm since October, 2014, and has been a practicing attorney for 10 years.

 LAURIE ISRAEL focuses her practice on family law and estate planning and administration.
 She is an original member of Massachusetts Collaborative Law Council and is a former member of its Board of Directors.
 Laurie actively works in the fields of Collaborative Divorce and Collaborative Practice.
-She has been practicing collaborative divorce for 12 years.
-She feels it is especially recommended for complex divorces where couples have been married for many years.
-Laurie also spends much of her working hours in divorce mediation, working with clients as the mediator, and also serving as reviewing attorney for mediations conducted by other mediators.
-Laurie’s prenuptial agreement practice (as a mediator and as counsel) has been a very significant part of her practice.
+She has been practicing collaborative divorce in Massachusetts for 16 years.
+She believes it is especially helpful for divorces where couples have been married for many years and when there are complex financial issues to sort out.
+Laurie also a significant portion of her working hours on mediated divorces, negotiated divorces, and also serving as reviewing attorney for mediations conducted by other mediators.
+Laurie’s prenuptial agreement practice (as a mediator and as client counsel) has been a very significant part of her practice.
 She writes widely on this topic, most recently in The Huffington Post.

-LAURIE is one of the pioneers in Marital Mediation (also known as Mediation to Stay Married and Marriage Mediation).
-She has taught mediators how to do this work throughout the couuntry.
+LAURIE is one of the originators of a new area in mediation: Marital Mediation.
+(This field is also known as Mediation to Stay Married and Marriage Mediation.)
+She has taught mediators how to use mediation to help people sustain and improve their marriages throughout the couuntry.
 Her interest in marital mediation came as a natural corollary to the divorce work.
-Laurie asked herself, “What could I have done as a lawyer-mediator if I could have worked with the divorcing couple a year or two before the couples decided on divorce and met with divorce attorneys …?”
 The patterns of marriage destruction become very clear to divorce attorneys, and marital mediators can help identify these patterns before it becomes too late.

 People who wish to stay in their marriages but are having significant problems have started to meet with her both as couples in mediation, and as individuals.
 Some of these marital mediations result in postnuptial agreements which help the couple move on to a better, more satisfying marriage.
 Read what Laurie has to say about Marital Mediation on the Articles page.